Whiplash-Robotics/MCMiniBots/DSL/README.md

 export function createBotForge(options: BotForgeOptions): BotForge;
 ```

 It orchestrates the entire setup process as described in the architecture section.
-It takes all the standard bot options plus our custom ones, creates the bot, initializes the `SensoryManager`, hooks everything together, and returns the final, powerful `BotForge` object.
+It takes all the standard bot options plus our custom ones, creates the bot, initializes the `SensoryModule`, hooks everything together, and returns the final, powerful `BotForge` object.

 ---